 Option -z mode or --mxl mode writes compressed xml files with extention .mxl.
 If mode is a or add both .xml and .mxl files will be written.
 If mode is r or replace only .mxl files are written.

 Option --meta map defines a mapping of ABC info fields onto MusicXML meta data types.
 The map is a string without spaces and using comma as separator.
 It specifies the MusicXML tag name for one or more ABC info field headers.
 For instance: --meta R:poet,Z:translator maps the R: info field onto the poet meta data type, and the Z: info field onto the translator meta data type.
-Valid MusicXML meta data types are: composer, lyricist, poet, arranger and translator.
+Valid MusicXML meta data types are: composer, lyricist, poet, arranger, translator and rights.
 It depends on the music editor used, where and if the meta data appears on the score front page.
 MuseScore, for instance, displays composer, poet and translator in various useful positions in the header of the score.
 The rights type can be (mis)used to display a block of text below the score.

 Option -t Use the first title field (T:) as file name.
 Question mark, comma and quote are replaced by underscore.